 Use the stairs if possible

 If you can use stairs instead of a lift at least part of the way, then do so.
 If you can avoid using a lift, then do so.
-Stairs really work the legs and help the blood flow.
+Stairs really work the legs, raise temperature and get things moving internally.

 Even doing some of these things a little each day can make a big difference.